jsyang/microarmy/README.md

   Things that might inspire future features and various other assets.

 ### Dev log

+    Jan 18, 2014
+    Updated the docs with better formatting.

     Jan 6, 2014
     Using atom.coffee now instead of rewriting everything to fit within previous codebase.
 This works better since